Amankr4578/wsa-synthesia-app/README.md

 ---

 ## 📄 License
-© 2025 WSA.
-All rights reserved.
+© 2025 All rights reserved.